Promptly return unused Metaspace memory to the Operating System and reduce Metaspace memory footprint.

 Where today Metaspace is committed bottom-to-top with a high water mark, in this proposal the Metaspace would become "checkered", consisting of committed and uncommitted ranges.

-A consideration is fragmentation of virtual memory resulting from this.
 In order to keep virtual memory fragmentation at bay, memory needs to be committed and uncommitted in a sufficiently coarse - and tunable - granularity.

 This JEP proposes to section the Metaspace memory into homogeneous units for the purpose of committing and uncommitting ("commit granules").
 A commit granule can only be committed and uncommitted as a whole.
 The underlying mapped region shall keep track of the commit state of the granules it contains.
 Upper layers can request committing and uncommitting ranges of commit granules.